bloderxd/result/README.md

 }
 ```

 Here we have a comparation with 4 values and if something goes wrong `handleGenericError()` is called, but sometimes we don't want to handle just a generic error but specifc errors and following this mindset probably the only way to handle that is in `catch()` making a `when(exception) {}` and checking every single `Exception` like `is NullDataException` for example, right?
 Wrong!
-Let's compose our errors =)
+Let's compose our errors.

 ## Error cases with composition